giobel/PresentationCompDes18/compDes18Pres.md

 ## TOOLS
 ***
 - *RevitLookup*
 Allows you to “snoop” into the Revit database structure. “must have” for any Revit API programmers.
-Available on ADN DevTech on Github
+Available on ADN DevTech on [Github](https://github.com/jeremytammik/RevitLookup)

 - *Add-In Manager*
-Allows you to load your dll while running Revit without registering an addin and to rebuild dll without restarting Revit
+Allows you to load your dll while running Revit without registering an addin and to rebuild dll without restarting Revit. [more info here](http://teocomi.com/revit-add-in-manager-external-tools/)

 <br>